msuozzo/netsec-proj/README.txt

 "COMS 4180 Network Security Group Project"
 ==========================================

-* Note:
-        a) Certificate and private key paths must be provided the the client and server but may be specified using either the absolute or relative path.
+  NOTE: Certificate and private key paths must be provided the the client
+        and server but may be specified using either the absolute or relative path.
-        b) NONE of the arguments to client commands (get, put) may contain spaces.
+  NOTE: NONE of the arguments to client commands (get, put) may contain
+        spaces.
 This breaks parsing.
 Other whitespace characters are fine.

-*How to set up?
+=== How to set up? ===

 To set up the environment in a GCE Ubuntu 16.04 VM:
     1) Clone this repository (let's say REPO_PATH=~/netsec-proj)